Political positions of Lisa Murkowski: Abortion views

 In 2019, Senator Murkowski announced support for the ratification of the Equal Rights Amendment.
 She has introduced legislation in Congress to remove the previous deadline for the ERA's ratification in order to allow it to continue to receive support from the necessary number of states.
 The ERA has been opposed by conservative groups, including major anti-abortion organizations, due to concerns that the ERA would provide additional protections for abortion rights.
 In May 2019, Murkowski opposed laws that would ban abortion without exception.

-Murkowski opposed the 2022 overturning of Roe v.
+Murkowski opposed the June 2022 overturning of Roe v.
 Wade.

-Planned Parenthood, which rates politicians' support for abortion rights issues, has given Murkowski a life-time score of 65% as of 2019.
+Planned Parenthood, which rates politicians' support for abortion rights issues, has given Murkowski a lifetime score of 65% as of 2019.
 NARAL Pro-Choice America, which also provides ratings, gave her a score of 42% in 2017.
 Conversely, National Right to Life, which opposes abortion and rates support for anti-abortion issues, gave Murkowski a score of 66% during the 114th Congress and a 0% in 2019.

 Agriculture

-In April 2014, Murkowski sent a letter to United States Secretary of Agriculture Tom Vilsack regarding a provision in the Agriculture Act of 2014 which would mandate retail stores accepting food stamps would have to stock "staple items in perishable form in three of the four following categories instead of two: dairy products; meat, poultry, or fish; fruits or vegetables; and bread or cereals."
+In April 2014, Murkowski sent a letter to Secretary of Agriculture Tom Vilsack regarding a provision in the Agriculture Act of 2014 which would mandate retail stores accepting food stamps would have to stock "staple items in perishable form in three of the four following categories instead of two: dairy products; meat, poultry, or fish; fruits or vegetables; and bread or cereals."
 Murkowski wrote that this sometimes was not a plausible reality in bush Alaska, citing "the extreme weather conditions and transportation challenges" and asserted the inappropriateness of the Obama administration drafting rules "that prevented low-income Alaskans from participating in federal food assistance because the only local store within a hundred miles was kicked out of the program for not selling enough fresh fruit, milk, meat, and bread."

 In 2018, Murkowski and Democratic senators Mazie Hirono and Brian Schatz worked to include an amendment in a bipartisan farm bill that provided at least $4 million in small grants for individuals, food banks, schools and other nonprofits for the purpose of promoting food security within Hawaiian communities.
 The bill set policy and funding levels for agriculture and nutrition programs for the following five years and was passed in the Senate on December 11, 2018 in a vote of 87 to 13.

 In March 2019, Murkowski and 46 other senators sent a letter to the United States Department of Agriculture asserting their opposition to a USDA proposal that would restrict waivers and thereby make receiving nutritional assistance through the Supplemental Nutrition Assistance Program more difficult for an estimated 2.8 million people, critiquing the rule as ignoring "the intent of Congress, would worsen hunger in this country, and would do nothing to help increase stable, long-term employment or move individuals to self-sufficiency."

+Death penalty

+As of 2010, Murkowski supports the death penalty for "certain crimes" such as first-degree murder and terrorism.